-Excerpt of Title 9, Chapter 4, Article D, Section 9-4-78 (Appendix A: Table of Uses) 5, Agricultural/mining - Showing Proposed Text Amendment to add Temporary Sand Mining as an Allowed Use within the RA20 (Residential Agricultural) Zoning District with Approved Special Use Permits, Indicated with the Addition of the Letter "S" in Subsections (5)k under the RA20 zoning district column.
+Excerpt of Title 9, Chapter 4, Article D, Section 9-4-78 (Appendix A: Table of Uses) 5, Agricultural/mining - Showing Proposed Text Amendment to add Temporary Sand Mining as an Allowed Use within the RA20 (Residential Agricultural) Zoning District with Approved Special Use Permits, indicated with the Addition of k(1). and the Letter "S" under the RA20 zoning district column.